euc-dev/euc-dev.github.io/README.md

 A common folder structure has been created to allow for other repos containing product specific documentation and resources to be merged into this site using [git-submodules](https://github.blog/2016-02-01-working-with-submodules/) and [monorepo](https://backstage.github.io/mkdocs-monorepo-plugin/).
 This allows for those other repos to be maintained by the teams that own them.

-The structure adheres to MkDocs standards, and and utilises overrides and additional assets to create a taylored site.
+The structure adheres to MkDocs standards, and and utilises overrides and additional assets to create a tailored site.

 ### Folder Structure and Included Content